abhijit-c/Parareal/README.md

 `src/ode_integrators/` and then call `make`.
 This will construct the object file `lib_parareal.a`.
 Now anytime you want to use the library, include the `integrators.h` file, and link `lib_parareal.a`.

-## Todo

-- Test Stability empirically (with implicit euler if time)
-- Finish TeX'ing up the Report.